-Homework: There will be approximately 10 assignments during the semester.
-Most homework problems are worth 10 points, but some more difficult problems may be worth more.
+Homework: There will be approximately 8 assignments during the semester.
+The homework problems will have different weights according to the required effort.
 The solutions should clearly explain all the important steps.
 You may discuss ideas and approaches with other students after you have spent some time thinking about these problems.
 However, you are required to complete all the technical steps yourself.
 You are not allowed to copy the work of others or use problem solutions obtained from any source.
 If you have benefited from discussions with others, you must acknowledge these people in your homework.
 (Example: "I learned this idea from John Smith.")

 Homework should be submitted in class or placed in my mailbox (request a time stamp from a staff member in the latter case).
 Please do not slide it under my office door.
 Late homework submissions may be accepted, but they will lose a percentage of points (typically 10-25% for reasonably short delays).
 Homework is graded by a teaching assistant.
-If you believe your grade to be incorrect, you may appeal it to the instructor.
+If you believe your grade to be incorrect, you may appeal it to the instructor within two weeks.
 It is your responsibility to understand your mistakes.
 If in doubt, always ask for a clarification.

-In-class quick tests will occasionally offer short problems or conceptual questions based on recent coursework for about 20 minutes at the end of a class.
+In-class quick tests may occasionally offer short problems or conceptual questions based on recent coursework for about 20 minutes at the end of a class.
 They may or may not be announced beforehand.

 There will be one midterm exam in the middle and a comprehensive two-hour final exam at the end of the semester.
-The midterm exam will take place during a regular class slot.
+Provided that a suitable time can be found, the midterm exam will be scheduled for 1.5 hours.
+If a suitable time is not found, the exam will take place in a regular 50-minute class slot.
 Unless explicitly indicated otherwise, it is not allowed to use any books, notes, or other materials on the exams.